-Hematochezia, usually referred to as rectal bleeding, is the passing of dark red (or maroon-colored) blood out of the anus and is often mixed with blood clots and/or stools.
+Hematochezia, usually referred to as rectal bleeding, is the passing of dark red (or maroon-colored)u00c2u00a0blood out of the anus and is often mixed with blood clots and/or stools.
 Rectal bleeding can be moderate or even severe.
 A patient who experiences moderate bleeding will pass larger amounts of blood repeatedly and is seen within clots or stools.
 Those patients suffering with severe bleeding may see many or just one stool with a large amount of blood.
 Bleeding from the rectum can cause the total amount of blood in body to be too low and can lead to symptoms such as dizziness, weakness, fainting, hypotension and low blood pressure.

 Rectal bleeding can be alarming.
 Treatment for rectal bleeding varies depending on the amount of blood seen.
 If more than a trace of blood is discovered in the underwear or on the toilet tissue, it is imperative a person visits their doctor as soon as possible.
 Mild bleeding is often caused by hemorrhoids.
 Home treatment can be used to stop rectal bleeding.